movAX13h/Binmap/README.md

 If you are interested in a release download, here is the latest version: [Binmap Release](https://github.com/movAX13h/Binmap/releases/latest)

 ### Todo
+ - continue search with F3
- - TextInput text range selection (mouse and keyboard)
+ - TextInput text range selection (mouse and keyboard), handle longer texts
  - Scrollbar track click
  - view for multiple bytes combined as int, float, double, ...